CycoPH/atasm/README.md

 as positive.
 Be aware that using forward defined variables inside of the .SET region to define the expression will cause a phase error.

-### 3.19 .BANK [\<word>,\<word>]
+### 3.19 .BANK [\<word>,\<word>] {#dot-bank}

 This directive was suggested by Chris Hutt to assist in building cartridge images that are greater than 64K in length.
 Basically, this directive will in essence start a new assembly in memory.
 However, addresses and labels available in one .BANK can still be referenced in the next .BANK.
 When saving the obj file, the banks are appended.
 This allows files larger than 64K to be assembled.

 So the following produces a 32K file:

 ```
        *=8000
        .include "bank0code.asm"